E. D. Morel: Parliament

 In the 1922 general election, which followed the retirement of an incumbent Labour Member of Parliament, Alexander Wilkie, Morel fought the two-member Dundee constituency as a sole Labour candidate.
 Although he gained fewer votes than Edwin Scrymgeour of the Scottish Prohibition Party, he won the second seat, in the process defeating one of the outgoing members, Winston Churchill, standing as a National Liberal.
 Morel regarded Churchill as a warmonger and took pride in having defeated him: "I look upon Churchill as such a personal force for evil that I would take up the fight against him with a whole heart".

 With his foreign affairs specialty, he was expected to be appointed as Foreign Secretary in the government of Ramsay MacDonald in 1924, but MacDonald decided to serve as his own Foreign Secretary.
-Possibly in compensation, MacDonald led an attempt to nominate Morel for the Nobel Prize for Peace.
+Possibly in compensation, MacDonald led an attempt to nominate Morel for the Nobel Peace Prize.
 In August 1924, Morel is believed to have persuaded MacDonald to recognise the communist government in the Soviet Union and nominations on the Anglo-Soviet trade treaty.

-Shortly after his re-election in the 1924 general election, Morel suffered a fatal heart attack in London.He was cremated at Golders Green Crematorium.
+Shortly after his re-election in the 1924 general election, Morel suffered a fatal heart attack while walking in south Devon.
+He was cremated at Golders Green Crematorium.